yuntaozhang999/yuntaozhang999.github.io/_posts/2025-09-12-st-tahoe-finetuning-case-study-part-3.md

 ---

-## Problem #1 — “Why do my new optimizer settings not take effect?”
+## Problem #1 — “Why do my new optimizer settings not taking effect?”

 ### Symptom

-Even though I passed a new `training.lr` and disabled resume, the training still behaved like it was using the **old optimizer state** (same LR, same momentum buffers).
+Even though I passed a new `training.lr` and disabled resume, the training still behaved like it was using the **old optimizer state**.
 The log told the story:

 > `Loading manual checkpoint from /home/ustbz/18000.ckpt`
 > `About to call trainer.fit() with checkpoint_path=/home/ustbz/18000.ckpt`